DaveMielke/NBP/b2g/ui/doc/introduction.rst

 Sleep Talk Mode
 ```````````````

-Sleep Talk Mode leaves speech active while the power switch is off.
+Sleep Talk Mode leaves speech active while the Power switch is off.
 This
 capability is useful when, for example, you'd like to reduce battery drain but
 still be informed when important asynchronous events, e.g. the arrival of
 notifications, occur.